brocksexton/Chobots-Docker/README.md

 This archive is provided strictly for historical, educational, and preservation purposes.
 Copyright law in various jurisdictions, including under fair dealing/fair use and relevant exemptions (e.g. Article 5 of the EU Copyright Directive; Section 107 of the US Copyright Act), recognises the right to reproduce and maintain works for archival, research, or non-commercial educational use when the original rights holder is unavailable or the work is otherwise inaccessible.

-If you are a rights holder and wish to request removal, please contact `william[at]chobots.org`.
+If you are a rights holder and wish to request removal, please contact someone with the Admin role on our [Discord Server](https://discord.gg/PKcdQTfhc8).

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.